Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 4 Juni 2026 06.56.18 UTC
+- WIB: Kamis, 4 Juni 2026 11.59.55 UTC
-- WITA: Kamis, 4 Juni 2026 07.56.18 UTC
+- WITA: Kamis, 4 Juni 2026 12.59.55 UTC
-- WIT: Kamis, 4 Juni 2026 08.56.18 UTC
+- WIT: Kamis, 4 Juni 2026 13.59.55 UTC

 Kutipan Inspiratif:
-"Two fundamentals of cool life  Walk like you are the king OR walk like you dont care ,who is the king."
+"Not all of us can do great things.
+But we can do small things with great love."

-Kategori: attitude
+Kategori: inspirational